-For more Mexican inspired recipes, be sure to try out these Authentic Mexican Chicken Fajitas and my Low Carb Chicken Fajita Casserole too!
+For more delicious Mexican food, be sure to try out these Authentic Mexican Chicken Fajitas and my Low Carb Chicken Fajita Casserole too!

 - Broth: Use a low sodium chicken broth for this recipe.
 You can also sub in vegetable broth if that’s what you have on hand.

-- Seasonings: Bay leaf, oregano, salt, pepper and chili powder infuse plenty of flavour into the shredded chicken.
+- Seasonings: Bay leaf, oregano, salt, pepper and chili powder infuse plenty of flavor into the shredded chicken.

 - Chicken: Use boneless and skinless chicken breasts for this recipe.
 If you need to get supper on the table ASAP, you can also use a rotisserie chicken and skip the steps where you cook the chicken from scratch.